Phala-Network/js-sdk/packages/sdk/README.md

 Queries are sent to the Secure Enclave worker directly via a RPC call.
 Unlike the original ink! contract where the read calls are not authenticated, Fat Contract queries are usually signed and encrypted.
 This enables Access Control in Fat Contracts.

 To send a query, you need to create a `Certificate` object and use it to sign the query.
+With Polkadot.js Extension, you can create it with the account and the signer object:

 ```js
 // Imports